Zhenye-Na/aws-certs-cheatsheet/docs/csa/chapter09.md

 :::

-## AWS Kinesis

-Amazon Kinesis is a platform on AWS to send your streaming data to.
-Kinesis makes it easy to load and analyze streaming data, and also providing the ability for you to build your own custom applications for your business needs.

-There are three types:

-- Kinesis Streams
-- Kinesis Firehose
-- Kinesis Analytics

-### Kinesis Streams

-Producers (devices) sent the data into Kinesis streams where the data will be from 24 hours to 7 days.
-The data will store the data in shards.
-A shard is able to process 5 transactions per second for reads, up to a max total data read rate of 2MB per second and up to 1000 records per second for writes, up to a max total data write rate of 1MB per second (including partition keys).
-Then consumers (EC2) will analyse this data and produce the analysis in DynamoDB or S3 or EMR or Redshift.
-The capacity of your stream is the sum of the capacities of its shards.

-### Kinesis Firehose

-Producers (devices) sent the data into Kinesis Firehose which will analyse the data directly using lambda to be stored in S3 or any other storage.
-Here, there is no data persistence.

-### Kinesis Analytics

-This is a combination of Streams with Firehose.

 ## Cognito: Web Identity Federation

 Web Identity Federation lets you give your users access to AWS resources after they have successfully authenticated with a web-based identity provider like Amazon, Facebook, or Google.